-1.3.2 Student Support
+1.3.3 Student Support

 A number of services are provided to complement the student experience.
-Well-being is taken care of diligently thanks to specialised support services that are available to students, such as psychological support as well as support for students with special needs.
-Students are encouraged to seek support whenever they feel it is needed.
+Well-being is taken care of diligently thanks to specialised support services provided by the Welfare Officer, such as psychological support and assistance for students with special needs.
+With regards to academic difficulties, students are encouraged to contact their academic leaders whenever they feel it is required.

-1.3.3 IT Infrastructure
+1.3.4 IT Infrastructure

 IT Support is available to ensure that the institutions' various laboratories and electronic resources, as well as the Wi-Fi network and internet hotspots are maintained and running optimally.
-Laboratories equipped with modern computer systems are found on premises and are made available to our students as required.
-STC also ensures that lecturers and students are given all the necessary IT-related support, including the possibility of borrowing equipment to use at home.
-This is particularly pertinent in situations where students have online lessons (remotely) when face-to-face lectures (on campus) are not allowed by the authorities.
+Laboratories equipped with modern computer systems are found on premises and are made available to our students and lecturers as required.
+STC also ensures that lecturers and students are given all the necessary IT-related support.